Yuri-Un/minesweeper/README.md

 The properties can be refreshed by next methods respectively: `getEasyMode()`, `getNormalMode()`, `getHardMode()`, `getCustomMode(gameSettings)`, `getRandomMode()`.

-The custom game mode sholud be initialized with the game settings parameters:
+The custom game mode must be initialized with the game settings parameters:

 ```javascript
 //default settings